National Merit PSAT Cutoff Scores: Class Of 2018

-Success on the PSAT is also a great indicator of success on the SAT.
-If you don’t think you performed well on the PSAT, we highly recommend checking out more of our tutorials and resources, or signing up for one of our SAT prep courses!
+If you didn’t perform well on the PSAT, we highly recommend checking out our tutorials and resources, or signing up for our SAT prep course!

 Commended Students, Semifinalists & Finalists

-The scholarship opportunities that the winning group of students receive is substantial.
-The total number of scholarships is just shy of $35,000,000, which is around $4,500 per student selected, and comprise less than 1% of the total group of students who took the PSAT.
+The scholarship opportunities that the winners receive are huge.
+The total number of scholarships is just shy of $35,000,000.
+That number breaks down to $4,500 per student selected.

 Class of 2018 NMSC Semifinalist Predictions

-These Semifinalist scores are important because they offer the best prediction of success for an NMSC Scholarship.
-Roughly 50% of students who are National Merit Finalists go on to achieve a significant scholarship from the Corporation.
+These Semifinalist scores offer the best prediction of success for an NMSC Scholarship.
+Roughly 50% of National Merit Finalists go on to receive a significant scholarship.

-Please note that we have included both PSAT scores (out of 1520) as well all corresponding National Merit scores (out of 228) in our 2018 ranking analysis.
+Please note that we have included PSAT scores (out of 1520) and all corresponding National Merit scores (out of 228) in our 2018 ranking analysis.

-For a complete list of final results, we’ll update this when the actual scores are released in a few months!
+We’ll update this list when the actual scores are released in a few months!